DeFiCh/defichain.com/content/zh-hans/privacy-policy.zh-hans.md

       headline: Privacy Policy
 ---

-DEFICHAIN FOUNDATION LIMITED takes the privacy of your information seriously.
-This Privacy Policy applies to the defichain.com website (the “Website”) and governs data collection, processing and usage in compliance with the Personal Data Protection Act 2012 (No. 26 of 2012) of Singapore (“PDPA”).
+DEFICHAIN FOUNDATION LTD. (Company Number: 2068902) takes the privacy of your information seriously.
+This Privacy Policy applies to the defichain.com website (the “Website”) and governs data collection, processing and usage in compliance with the Data Protection Act, 2021 of the British Virgin Islands (“DPA”).

 By using the Website, you consent to the data practices described in this statement.

 This Privacy Policy has been compiled to better serve those who are concerned with how their ‘Personally identifiable information’ (PII) is being used online.
-PII, as used in Singapore privacy law and information security, is information that can be used on its own or with other information to identify, contact, or locate a single person, or to identify an individual in context.
+PII, as used in BVI privacy law and information security, is information that can be used on its own or with other information to identify, contact, or locate a single person, or to identify an individual in context.
 Please read our privacy policy carefully to get a clear understanding of how we collect, use, protect or otherwise handle your Personally Identifiable Information in accordance with our website.

 ## Information Collected from All Visitors to our Website or Webapp